 An Income Statement is one of the most common reports in accounting.
 As a business owner, you have no doubt looked at your income statement.
 But we like to get back to basics here at Beyond, so we are discussing: What is an income statement?
 What should you look at when reviewing your income statement?
 And how can you listen to the story your income statement is telling you?

-The income statement is sometimes also referred to as the profit and loss statement or as the P&L. One element of getting back to basics is understanding the purpose of this report.
-The income statement reports on you how your business performed for a specific period of time.
+The income statement is sometimes also referred to as the profit and loss statement or as the P&L. The income statement reports on you how your business performed for a specific period of time.
 The income statement reports the revenue, cost of goods sold, gross profit, expenses, net income and other totals for the period of time shown in the heading of the report.

 Let’s define the income statement section by section: